 Heat a pan on medium-high and once hot, add the oil and swirl it around the pan.
 To make sure the base is evenly coated with oil, you can use kitchen paper to rub it all over the surface, this will ensure your omelette doesn't stick.
 I recommend using a pan that is roughly the same size as your serving dish.

-If you're making multiple portions, you should divide the egg and make each portion separately to ensure beautiful presentation.
+If you're making multiple portions, you should divide the egg and make each portion separately to ensure a beautiful presentation.
 Make sure to oil the pan between each portion.

 Once the pan is hot, pour the egg mixture in.